 If Chelsea ever writes a horror play in which Big Bird is the villain/monster/antagonist, I'm sure it will be a wonderful, brilliant, prize-winningly suspenseful masterpiece of the macabre.
 But, given that I watched Follow That Bird with near-religious enthusiasm every day between the ages of three and six, I am going to have a hard time feeling anything but affection for the big yellow guy.
 And I'm very easy to frighten.
 Ask anyone.

-"I think a psychiatrist would have a FIELD DAY with that question."
+"Why is Chelsea afraid of Big Bird?"
+"I think a psychiatrist would have a FIELD DAY with that question." |

 The bottom line is, even if our audience were full of 'fraidy-cats, not every horror play has the potential to scare every person in the room.
 And our audiences are made up primarily of New Yorkers - a group of people who have taught themselves to play chicken with speeding cabs, scoff at the threat of street crime, and walk past a horde of zombies without batting an eye.
 (After enough trips through Times Square, you just start to assume that every weird thing you run into is just another viral marketing campaign.)
-As a demographic, you people are famously fearless, and generally, pretty freaking unshakeable
+As a demographic, you people are famously fearless, and generally, pretty freaking unshakeable.

 ...and Laughter is Contagious